RogueRope/docs/content/docs/main/how-to-get-in.md

 Our camping ground is 200 meters from the main road. **There is no parking on the camp site itself.** You can drive up, take out your bags, check in and then park your car **back on the main road**.
 Take into account: you cannot drive your car onto the camping area!
 That is only accessible on foot.
 So, the last 40 meters or so, you will need to drag your stuff.

-If you bring a camper or trailes, we might be able to put that on the field using our combined people-power.
+If you bring a camper or trailer, we might be able to put that on the field using our combined people-power.
 If you plan to bring a van, camper, or trailer, **contact us to make sure there is some space.**

 ## Step 4: Give the Greeter your Order Number